ferggren/react-router-redux-hot-boilerplate/README.md

 * `OUTPUT_MEDIA` output media name
 * `EXTRACT_CSS` if true, css will be extracted into `OUTPUT_CSS`. if false - included into `OUTPUT_JS`

-For example you want to change fonts public path.
+For example you want to change fonts public path from `/assets/` to `/assets/fonts/`:

 ```
 mkdir ./public/assets/fonts/